-Does Vermilionville accept unsolicited gifts or bequests of artifacts or other historical materials?
+Does Vermilionville accept unsolicited gifts, bequests of artifacts or other historical materials?

 Yes.
 Vermilionville Living History Museum and Folklife Park welcomes and solicits donations when such donations support the needs of the collections and the mission of the organization.
-As not all historic items assist in the interpretation of the Acadian, Creole, and Native American cultures in the Attakapas region between 1765 and 1890, Vermilionville reserves the right to reject, prior to receipt, or to dispose of, after receipt and with signed confirmation of the donor, any materials deemed inappropriate for the collections.
+As not all historic items assist in the interpretation of the historic village, Vermilionville reserves the right to reject, prior to receipt, or to dispose of, after receipt and with signed confirmation of the donor, any materials deemed inappropriate for the collections.

 Who do I contact to make a donation?

 Please fill out the Vermilionville Prospective Donation Form and send photographs of your potential gift or bequest to Vermilionville’s Collections Manager at artifacts@

 Vermilionville cannot accept drop-off donations.
 We want to make sure that your potential gift is properly identified and cared for so be sure to contact the Collections Manager before bringing your objects to Vermilionville.

 What happens to an artifact after I offer it for donation to Vermilionville?

 All objects offered for donation must go through a process of examination and review.